Get indemnity™ professional insurance

-Many professions are required to purchase professional indemnity as a regulatory requirement or to meet contractual conditions.
+Many professions are required to purchase professional indemnity as a regulatory or contractual requirement or to meet.
+At get indemnity

 we're a specialist professional indemnity insurance broker

-and have the capacity to identify a range of solutions from the wholesale market.
+and have the capacity to identify a range of solutions.

 Breach of Contract

 Breach of contract means any unintentional breach of contract with whom you have contracted to provide professional service for a fee.